-Statutory auditor's report to the shareholders' meeting of Bone Therapeutics SA for the year ended 31 December 2018
+Statutory auditor's report to the shareholders' meeting of Bone Therapeutics SA for the year ended 31 December 2019- Consolidated financial statements

-(Consolidated financial statements)

-In the context of the statutory audit of the consolidated financial statements of Bone Therapeutics SA ("the company") and its subsidiary (jointly "the group"), we hereby submit our statutory audit report to you.
-This report includes our report on the consolidated financial statements together with our report on other legal, regulatory and professional requirements.
-These reports are one and indivisible.
+In the context of the statutory audit of the consolidated financial statements of Bone Therapeutics SA ("the company") and its subsidiaries (jointly "the group"), we hereby submit our statutory audit report.
+This report includes our report on the consolidated financial statements and the other legal and regulatory requirements.
+These parts should be considered as integral to the report.

-We were appointed in our capacity as statutory auditor by the shareholders' meeting of 26 May 2016, in accordance with the proposal of the board of directors.
-Our mandate will expire on the date of the shareholders' meeting deliberating on the financial statements for the year ending 31 December 2018.
-We have performed the statutory audit of the consolidated financial statements of Bone Therapeutics SA for 4 consecutive periods.
+We were appointed in our capacity as statutory auditor by the shareholders' meeting of 12 June 2019, in accordance with the proposal of the board of directors ("bestuursorgaan" / "organe d'administration) issued upon recommendation of the audit committee.
+Our mandate will expire on the date of the shareholders' meeting deliberating on the financial statements for the year ending 31 December 2021.
+We have performed the statutory audit of the consolidated financial statements of Bone Therapeutics SA for the last 5 years.

-Report on the audit of the consolidated financial statements
+Report on the consolidated financial statements